O1ahmad/ansible-role-systemd/README.md

 **[Device]**

-Expose kernel devices and implement device-based activation.
+Exposes kernel devices and implement device-based activation.

 This unit type has no specific options and as such a separate "[Device]" section does not exist.
 The common configuration items are configured in the generic "[Unit]" and "[Install]" sections. `systemd` will dynamically create device units for all kernel devices that are marked with the "systemd" udev tag (by default all block and network devices, and a few others).
 To tag a udev device, use "TAG+="systemd"" in the udev rules file.
 Also note that device units are named after the /sys and /dev paths they control.